Albert Hugh Smith: Career

-He produced a large number of publications and was also joint editor of Methuen’s series of Old English Library and of the Early English Texts Society's Facsimile of The Parker Chronicle and Laws 1941.
+He produced a large number of publications and was also joint editor of Methuen’s series of Old English Library and of the Early English Text Society's Facsimile of The Parker Chronicle and Laws 1941.
 His interests beyond literature included cricket, horology and mechanical engineering.
 He built a printing press to demonstrate bibliographical problems, but it was destroyed in the bombing of UCL during the war.

+Personal life and legacy

 According to Bridget Mackenzie, daughter of Smith's Leeds University supervisor E. V. Gordon, Smith died of radiation sickness 'due to over-exposure to an infra-red scanner for reading obscure manuscripts: he did not understand the dangers of using it without protection'.
 He was described in his obituary in the Times as "a most lovable character who appeared to be of more than human stature.
 He could be maddening alike in matters of scholarship and in personal relations, though one's irritation never lasted long".
 Randolph Quirk (as RQ) in a follow-up letter referred particularly to his "hospitality and loyalty".

+Smith's papers, primarily research notes, were deposited at University College London in 1994 by University's English Department.

 He married in 1928 Helen Penelope Tomlinson the daughter of Charles Herbert Tomlinson, grocer of Solihull, and Lucy Florence Tomlinson (née Wilson).
 They had two children.